|Nutrition Facts (per serving)|

 Use freshly cooked or thawed frozen potatoes, and check in your fridge for any leftover roasted veggies or meats that you can use as add-ons.
 Change up the thyme and use rosemary or Italian seasoning in its place.

 Any extra veggies or herbs are a great addition, as you can make this bake one wholesome dish.
 Check our variations below for more ideas.

 Melt the butter in a large skillet over medium heat.

-When the butter has melted and stopped foaming, add the diced potatoes, onion, bell pepper, and ham; mix well.
+When the butter has melted and has stopped foaming, add the diced potatoes, onion, bell pepper, and ham.
+Mix well.

 - Quick and Easy: Use about 3 to 4 cups of diced frozen hash browns (thawed) instead of leftover or cooked potatoes.
 Add 2 cups of frozen peas and carrots (thawed), salt and pepper to taste, and cubed smoked ham.
 Top with buttered crumbs and bake in a preheated 400 F oven until the potatoes are crunchy.

 - Ham and Eggs: Follow the recipe as is, but place the hash in a greased baking dish.
 Crack 6 eggs on top and bake in a preheated 400 F oven until the eggs are cooked to the desired consistency.